 US Announces Ghana And 74 Countries Affected by Immigrant Visa Pause Can Still Apply

-• The US has provided an update after announcing that it had indefinitely paused immigrant visa processing from 75 countries, including Ghana
+• The US has provided an update after announcing that it had indefinitely paused immigrant visa processing for 75 countries, including Ghana

 • In a statement, the US State Department announced that citizens of these countries can still apply for immigrant visas

-• Netizens who reacted to the news shared diverse opinions on the US decision to take such action
+• Netizens who reacted to the news shared diverse opinions on potential reasons the US decided to take such action and the ramifications that might ensue

 Ghana’s top stories, now easier to find.
 Discover our new search feature!